-Legal Proceedings.
-In 1998, a subsidiary of Occidental filed a lawsuit in state court in Ohio seeking a declaration of the parties' rights with respect to obligations for certain costs allegedly related to Chemicals' Ashtabula, Ohio facility, as well as certain other costs.
-A settlement of this matter has reached in March 2007, with those activities required by the settlement to be completed in the second quarter of 2007.
 In 2002, Occidental sued Maxus and Tierra in state court in Dallas, Texas seeking a declaration that Maxus and Tierra have the obligation under the agreement pursuant to which Maxus sold Chemicals to Occidental to defend and indemnify Occidental from and against certain historical obligations of Chemicals, including claims related to "Agent Orange" and vinyl chloride monomer (VCM), notwithstanding the fact that said agreement contains a 12-year cut-off for defense and indemnity obligations with respect to most litigation.
 Tierra was dismissed as a party, and the matter was tried in May 2006.
 Following trial, judgment was entered against Maxus.
 Maxus has appealed.
-The cash component of the judgment is approximately 8 plus corresponding interest.
+The judgement awarded Occidental declaratory relief, approximately US\$ 2, and attorney's fees and costs.
 The judgment will accrue post judgment interest at the rate of 8% per annum in the event Maxus does not prevail on appeal.
 In December 2006, the trial court set the amount of Maxus obligation in an amount of approximately 46, which have been entirely reserved.

-In March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
+On March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
 The plaintiffs alleged that certain wastes attributable to Chemicals found their way to the Turtle Bayou site.
-As of March 31, 2007, YPF Holdings Inc. has reserved 2 million in respect of this matter.
+Trials in the liability phase of this matter have been concluded, and Occidental and other parties have been found severally, and not jointly, liable for waste products disposed of at this site.
+Trial in the allocation phase of this matter was completed in the second quarted, and the parties are awaiting the court's decision.
+As of June 30, 2007, Maxus has reserved 2 in respect of this matter.

-Skidmore Energy Company and others ("Skidmore") have sued Maxus (U.S.) Exploration Company ("Maxus US"), a subsidiary of YPF Holdings Inc., in state court in Texas.
+In 2005, Skidmore Energy Company and others ("Skidmore") have sued Maxus (U.S.) Exploration Company ("Maxus US"), a subsidiary of YPF Holdings Inc., in state court in Texas.
 Skidmore claims it was entitled to an assignment of approximately five oil and gas leases in the US Gulf of Mexico.
 Maxus US denies Skidmore's claims.

-YPF Holdings Inc., including its subsidiaries, is a party to various other lawsuits, the outcome of which are not expected to have a material adverse effect on YPF's financial condition or operations.
-The Company. has established reserves for legal contingencies in situations where a loss is probable and can be reasonably estimated.
+YPF Holdings, including its subsidiaries, is a party to various other lawsuits, the outcomes of which are not expected to have a material adverse affect on YPF's financial condition.
+The Company has established reserves for legal contingencies in situations where a loss is probable and can be reasonably estimated.